apache/buildstream/doc/source/format_declaring.rst

 * ``junction``

-  This attribute can be used to depend on elements in other projects.
+  This attribute can be used to specify the junction portion of the :ref:`element name <format_element_names>` separately from the project local element name.

-  If a junction is specified, then it must be an :ref:`element path <project_element_path>` relative filename of the junction element in the project.
+  This should be the *element name* of the :mod:`junction <elements.junction>` element in the local project, possibly followed by other junctions in subprojects leading to the project in which the element you want to depend on resides.

   In the case that a *junction* is specified, the ``filename`` attribute indicates an element in the *junctioned project*.

-  See :mod:`junction <elements.junction>`.

 * ``strict``